Insert a Link

 To insert a phone number:

-- In the editor, click "Insert/edit link"
+- In the toolbar, click "Insert/edit link"

 - Check the "External" link type